Trees for Villagers

 25,000 Trees Adopted by DHL Group 2018-19

-25,000 indigenous tree saplings to be planted in the Gairan Land (Designated for community utilization) area of the Morkhed village range, Digras taluka within district Yavatmal, Maharashtra, India.
+Plantation of local tree species on the community lands of the Morkhed village range, Digras taluka within Yavatmal district, Maharashtra, India.

 Flora and Fauna

 The region is characterized by arid deserts, tropical rainforests and mountain ranges.
 The varied climate and topography has resulted in diverse floral and faunal presence in the district.
 The main tree species found in the area include Bamboo, Babul, Hiwar, Tamarind, Neem, Bor and Hingabet among others, some of which are being planted under the project.

 The major fauna of the region includes Barking Deer, Nilgai, Wild Boar, Golden Jackal, Indian Leopard among others.
 The district also has two major Wildlife Sanctuaries, namely Tipeshwar Wildlife Sanctuary and Painganga Wildlife Sanctuary.

 On an average a tree offset 20 kgs of carbon per tree per year and produces 118 kg of oxygen per tree per year, the trees reverse the effect of adverse climatic conditions and natural phenomenon, thus protecting the community at risk.
 The project has so far provided approximately 2,100 workdays to the rural community, women being the key beneficiaries.
 The local communities also earn wages from the upkeep of the saplings and benefit from the use of the non-timber forest produce.
 The tribal communities will benefit from a significant reduction in soil erosion in the area over time and regeneration of the cultivated land in a slow but consistent manner.
 This will provide respite from the incessant crop loss, while also providing forest products as an alternative source of livelihood.
 With the new saplings growing, the source of income for the households will be maintained, thus, making it sustainable.